NHMDenmark/Mass-Digitizer/spines/taxonomy/GBIF taxonomy to DB table.md

 );
 ```
 Having this table at hand is useful for fast GBIF lookups.
 Of course you lose the wonderful ElasticSearch functionality which GBIF supplies.
+This table ought to be a cornerstone of the taxonomic spine about to be created.